Why is my Dog eating poop all of a sudden? How many times have I heard that?

 Once you identify the reason behind his anxiety, you can take measures to correct the behavior.
 For instance, you can separate him from the other pets and let them socialize only when he wants to.
-If his anxiety comes from being alone at home, you can train him how to be home alone without anxiety.
+If his anxiety comes from being alone at home, you can train him on how to be home alone without anxiety.

-However, if you are dealing with a new puppy, you should take more steps to help him adjust.
-Training him not to eat poop is vital.
+However, if you are dealing with a new puppy, you should take more steps to help him adjust. training him not to eat poop is vital.
 You can curb loneliness by bringing him to your bed at night, training his routines as well as exercising him.

 Most dogs will eat poop simply because it is available and he likes it.
-This leads to chronic poop eaters which can be a problematic behavior and even spread diseases to us.
+This leads to chronic poop eaters which can be problematic behavior and even spread diseases to us.
 If your dog has suddenly made his and other pet’s poop a delicacy, it is time to take action.

 My dog is eating poop all of a sudden, what should I do?

 This is probably the most common question surrounding coprophagia.
 However, the good news is that you can always correct the behavior using several methods.
 These methods include;